DavidAnson/markdownlint-cli2/README.md

 - See the [Configuration][markdownlint-configuration] section of the `markdownlint` documentation for information about the inline comment syntax.

-### `.markdownlintignore`

-- The format of this file is similar to [`.npmignore`][npmignore] and consists of one glob pattern per line.
-- These glob patterns are negated (by adding a leading `!`) and appended to the end of the command-line arguments.
-- Blank lines and lines that begin with the `#` character are ignored.

 ### `.markdownlint-cli2.jsonc`

 - The format of this file is a [JSONC][jsonc] object similar to the